Jinwooooo/jinwooooo-blog/_posts/2018-12-14-browndust-arena-formation-:-6-turn-push-formation.md

 This formation is completely useless unless **Reckless** (defensive taunt unit) is popular in arena. **Reckless** is very different from other taunt units because the taunt on reckless is periodic (similar to the boss unit you see in 43-5 in scenario).

 When on the offensive (you attack first), it is a direct counter to Reckless, but when defending (enemy attack first) it also has a benefit of eating up all the enemy buff duration.
-Additionally, this formation usually mixes up with multiple suicide units (Chokle and Kwik) and Wulya (taunt support) to mitigate some side effects.
+Additionally, this formation usually mixes up with multiple suicide units (Chalkie and Kwik) and Wulya (taunt support) to mitigate some side effects.

 ---